pixelthing/craigmorey-2021/posts/2021-05-diffing-datalaters.md

 ```
 You can use these events to trigger analytics, optimisation or marketing tags only when something you've predefined (in the `objectKeys` settings in the tag) as important, changes.
 That's a lot more useful than triggering a tag everytime a state change occurs - even if nothing interesting has changed - and _still_ not be able to tell analytics _what_ changed.

-Being a helper method means that we can reuse the same pattern in lots of different situations - list page filters, driving range calculators, car configuration states - all referring to the same JS code, to diff any updates to a state object.
+Being a helper method means that we can reuse the same pattern in lots of different situations - list page filters, driving range calculators, car configuration states - all referring to the same JS code in a GTM var, to diff any updates to state objects across the site.

 ### Conclusion